Sources of lead

 - Use cold water for cooking and drinking

 - Hot water may have more lead in it.
 If you need hot water, heat up cold water in a pan.

 Lead in soil

-Lead can often be found in the soil of old painted buildings.
+Lead can often be found in the soil near old painted buildings.
 It's also found near roads and in vacant lots where an old building once stood.
 You can have your soil tested to find out if it has lead in it.